SVLG2008 Approaches to Wicked Problems

 - Level 2 elective

-- Certain challenges facing Western Australian communities are complex or 'wicked', with demographic, infrastructural, political, cultural and economic dimensions.
-Students will form small teams, working collaboratively with academic staff and the unit partners (community groups, industry or government).
+- Certain challenges facing Western Australian communities are complex or 'wicked', with interrelated demographic, infrastructural, political, cultural and economic dimensions.
+Students will form small teams, working collaboratively with academic staff and industry partners (community members, and not-for-profit and government organisations) on real-world projects.

-The unit offers enquiry-based learning, leadership training and develops valuable skills transferable to later studies and employment.
-Further skills developed include self-awareness, deep listening, inclusive communication, and teamwork.
+The unit offers enquiry-based learning and development of leadership and other valuable skills transferable to later studies and employment.
+Further skills associated with active citizenship and social change are developed, including self-awareness, collaborating across multi-disciplinary teams and diverse stakeholders, problem-solving, and designing solutions.

 - Students are able to (1) identify and articulate a complex problem; (2) reflect and act on a sense of social responsibility and civic belonging; (3) demonstrate skills in collaboration, social inclusion, interpersonal communication, teamwork and leadership among diverse personnel; and (4) present evidence of the reciprocity of the experience, demonstrating that both the organisation stakeholders and the student gained from the exchange.

-- Indicative assessments in this unit are as follows: (1) options paper; (2) formal presentation; and (3) journal reflection.
+- Indicative assessments in this unit are as follows: (1) options paper; (2) group project and presentation; and (3) reflective journal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.